koto/xsschef/README.md

 ------------
 ### Setup CHeF server (on attacker's machine)

 ChEF comes in two different flavours: *PHP/XHR* and *node.js/websocket* version.
+#### PHP
 PHP requires only a PHP and a HTTP server (Apache/nginx) for hosting attacker command & control center, but the communication with hooked browsers has certain latency as it is based on XMLHttpRequest polling.

 To install PHP version just download the files somewhere within your document root.
+#### Node.js
 Node.js version requires a [node.js](http://nodejs.org/) installation and is much faster as it is based on [WebSockets](http://dev.w3.org/html5/websockets/) protocol.

 Installation: